What Every Elizabeth City Property Owner Ought To Know About Powderpost Beetles

 The powderpost beetle is one of 70 species of wood-boring beetles in the United States.
 No bigger than three millimeters at most, this beetle is characterized by "club"-shaped antenna, small thoraxes, and dark brown exoskeletons.
 Powderpost beetles bore deep into wooden objects in order to lay their larvae, which appear as white, curved, flat-headed worms.
 Larvae may remain in the wood for up to one year and will consume the starch content of the wood in which they live.
 Once the larvae are grown, female beetles reinfest the wood and begin the cycle all over again.

-If powderpost beetles infest wood that happens to be inside a home or business, property owners are in for some bad news.
+If powderpost beetles in Elizabeth City infest wood that happens to be inside a home or business, property owners are in for some bad news.
 Over time, powderpost beetle larvae will cause significant structural damage to homes, outbuildings, and commercial structures.

 How To Make Your Elizabeth City Property Less Attractive To Powderpost Beetles